PaddlePaddle/Paddle/doc/design/cpp_data_feeding.md

 ## Program with Readers

 A `Program` holds readers as its persistable variables.
 These variables are created by `CreateReaderOp` or `OpenFilesOp`.
-Obviously, these ops shall run only once.
+These ops shall run only once.
 So they shall be settled in the `startup_program`. `HasNextOp`, `ResetOp` and `ReadOp` are required by training loop, so they shall be in the `main_program`.

 The ops of a `startup_program` with readers would be like this: